AmirrezaFiroozi/wttr/README.md

     wttr -v2 cologne
     wttr -v2 "Den Haag, Netherlands"

+    # get another, different weather report display
+    wttr -v3 cologne
+    wttr -v3 "Den Haag, Netherlands"

     # install curl which is necessary for script to run correctly
+    # currently it only works on systems with 'apt' installed
     wttr -i

     # set a city as your default city.